cman6397/delta_dev/README.md

 ## Installation:
 clone from github.
 Set up a virtual environment with python 3.x.
 Install requirements in requirements.txt.
 Set Flask variable: (export FLASK_APP=delta_billing.py).
 Run fill_random.py.
 Run tests.py.
-Start the application: flask run
+Start the application: flask run.

+Login using username:admin, password:1234

 ##
 The application was never finished.
 This was a learning project intended to address a problem of someone close to me who is an investment advisor.
 It was my first attempt at an application.